 How does it work?

-While editing a Turtl Doc, click the three dots on a Surf page thumbnail and select 'Include Doc.'
-Enter the URL of the Doc you want to embed and click 'Include.'
-The complete Doc will be placed right after the currently selected Surf page thumbnail.
+While editing a Turtl Doc, click the three dots on a Title page thumbnail and select "Include Doc".
+Enter the URL of the Doc you want to embed and click "Include".
+The complete Doc will be placed right after the currently selected Chapter/Title page thumbnail.

-Note: Please make sure you republish the wrapper Doc after including the nested Doc.
+Note: The wrapper Doc needs to be published again after including the nested Doc.

 What happens when you edit or update a nested Doc?